Guido30/Qobuz-Playlist-Script/README.md

 # Qobuz Playlist Script

-Get all track urls from a given qobuz playlist (public), also able to download using slavartdl
+Get all track urls from a given qobuz playlist, also able to download using slavartdl

 Only supports play.qobuz.com domain and you must have a qobuz account
 Only supports firefox for now, because thats the browser i use :)